 Student Government Productions strives to bring a well-balanced variety of entertainment to the University of Florida.
 Since its establishment in 1969, SGP has brought a variety of musical acts including Bob Dylan, Drake, Ludacris, and Rascal Flatts.

 In the spirit of ideas worth spreading, TED has created a program called TEDx.
 TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 Our event is called TEDxUF, where x = independently organized TED event.

 The Arts & Crafts Center is the perfect place to for students to explore their creative side.
 With activities ranging from ceramics, stained glass, jewelry making to painting pre-made bisque pottery pieces, there is something for everyone.

 The Phillips Center hosts UF Department of Theatre and Dance productions, local ballet performances, and a large variety of Broadway plays, operas and ballets.

 Located in the heart of the UF campus, the McGuire Theatre and Dance Pavilion features a 415-seat mainstage theatre, the Black Box theatre, acting and dance studios, an expanded scenic shop, and design and light labs.

 Student Activities & Involvement serves as a hub for all student organizations.
-There are opportunities to get involved with more than 1,000 student organizations, including 73 dedicated to the performing arts.
+There are opportunities to get involved with nearly 1,000 student organizations, including 194 dedicated to cultural and fine arts.